meierj423/note-taker/README.md

 ## Installation

 The express package must be installed in order for this app to work.
-Do th is by entering {npm i express --save} in the command line.
+Do this by entering {npm i express --save} in the command line.

 ## Usage